 How Old Do You Have to Be to Get a Credit Card?

 Generally, you must be 18 years old to get a credit card on your own.
-Even after turning 18, you must prove that you have independent income or get a cosigner that is over the age of 21 in order to get a credit card, due to regulations that govern how credit cards work.
+Even after turning 18, you usually must prove that you have independent income or get an older cosigner before the age of 21 in order to get a credit card, due to regulations that govern how credit cards work.

 While getting a cosigner (usually a parent) can be doable, many teens may struggle to find a credit card issuer that is willing to accept a cosigner.
 More often than not, if a teen wants to gain access to a credit card, their best path forward is to become an authorized user on someone else’s credit card.